Cristiano Leone: Artistic direction

-For the National Roman Museum and its concession holder Electa, he conceived in 2018 the festival Ō Music, Dance and Art at the Baths of Diocletian.
+For the Roman National Museum and its concession holder Electa, he conceived in 2018 the festival Ō Music, Dance and Art at the Baths of Diocletian.
 The first edition brought together more than 40 international artists, including Anna Calvi, Seth Troxler, Francesco Tristano, Francis Kurkdjian, and Omar Souleyman.

 The festival's second edition in 2019 was re-baptised Ō Tempo di, design, dance, music, theater, cinema and photography at the National Roman Museum.
 This edition, more extensive, also occupied the Palazzo Altemps and staged among other things a tribute to Fellini by violinist Yury Revich, Pierre Yovanovitch, and the danseur étoile Benjamin Pech.

-Since 2019, he runs his own production company: Cristiano Leone Productions.

 In 2020 he produced and directed the first chapter of a series called RADIX, a short film promoted by the Cultural Office of the Spanish Embassy in Rome, with the collaboration of the Cervantes Institute in Rome and the Spanish Academy.
 RADIX invited the Spanish choreographer Iván Pérez, director of the Dance Theatre Heidelberg DTH since 2018, to interact through the medium of dance with the words of the philosopher Seneca in the setting of the Tempietto del Bramante, reviving the shared cultural roots of Italy and Spain.

-RADIX 2 premiered on September 2021 on Rai Cultura.
+RADIX II premiered in September 2021 on Rai Cultura.
 It pays homage to two anti-fascists intellectuals: Rafael Alberti and his wife Maria Teresa León.
 They opposed the Francoist regime and embarked on a 37-year exile.
 From 1963 Rome became their new homeland for over a decade.
-The protagonists of RADIX 2, the Basque choreographer and dancer Iratxe Ansa and the Italian dancer Igor Bacovich, read some excerpts from the two writers and dance throughout the external spaces of the Baths of Caracalla.
+The protagonists of RADIX II, the Basque choreographer and dancer Iratxe Ansa and the Italian dancer Igor Bacovich, read some excerpts from the two writers and dance throughout the external spaces of the Baths of Caracalla.
 They also evoke the edict by which the Roman emperor granted universal citizenship to all inhabitants of the empire.
-RADIX 2 is dedicated to all who live a form of exile for having chosen to defend their ideals.
+RADIX II is dedicated to all who live a form of exile for having chosen to defend their ideals.

+RADIX III concludes the triptych.
+Shot in the Borghese Gallery, it again features choreographer-dancers Iratxe Ansa and Igor Bacovich.
+In this film, they confront two masterpieces of the Italian Baroque: the sculptures Apollo and Daphne and The Rape of Proserpina by Gian Lorenzo Bernini, inspired by Ovid's Metamorphoses.